Audiencia Nacional

 The Audiencia Nacional (/es/; National Court) is a high court in Spain with jurisdiction over all of the Spanish territory.
-It is specialised in certain kinds of crime, having original jurisdiction over major crimes such as those committed against the Crown and its members, terrorism, currency counterfeiting, credit/debit card and check fraud, certain kinds of business crime committed across regional borders, as well as drug trafficking, food and medical fraud committed on a nationwide level as well as over international crimes which come under the competence of Spanish courts.
-(LOPJ § 65).
-It has also appellate jurisdiction over the cases of the Criminal Chamber of the National Court (LOPJ § 64).
+It is specialised in certain kinds of crime, having original jurisdiction over major crimes such as those committed against the Crown and its members; terrorism; counterfeiting currency; credit/debit card and check fraud; certain kinds of business crime committed across regional borders; drug trafficking; food and medical fraud committed on a nationwide level; and international crimes which come under the competence of Spanish courts (LOPJ § 65).
+It also has appellate jurisdiction over the cases of the Criminal Chamber of the National Court (LOPJ § 64).

 Most of the rulings of the National Court can ultimately be appealed before the Supreme Court.
 Its seat lies in Madrid, at Calle García Gutiérrez, 1, located across the Plaza Villa de Paris from the Supreme Court.

 The Audiencia Nacional was created in 1977 at the same time as the Court of Public Order, an exceptional court created during the dictatorship of Francisco Franco, ceased to exist.